 If you need an immediate fix, you can attempt to carry out a manual recovery on the device.
 Go to Recover your Google Meet compute system.

 Voice Actions temporarily unavailable

 - Create the meeting on a personal device.

 Gmail ignores the dot within usernames.
 For example, firstname.lastname@example.org and email@example.com are delivered to the same inbox.
-For more information, see Getting someone else's mail.
+For more information, go to Getting someone else's mail.

 If a user's email username has one or more dots, meeting invitations sent from a Chromebox must match the exact address, with the dots included.
 Otherwise, invitations won't let the invitee in and the user sees the error This party is over.

-When connecting the HDMI cable, if the message Sorry, this room isn't configured properly to support HDMI shows on the Mimo or the external display, try these approaches:
+When connecting the HDMI cable, if the message Sorry, this room isn't configured properly to support HDMI displays when you are connecting the HDMI cable, try these approaches:

 - Ensure that the USB cable connecting to the Mimo is seated properly.

 - If you’re using a USB hub, connect the cable directly to the USB port on the Chromebox.
 If it works without the hub, make sure the hub has the latest firmware.

 - If the steps above fail, the problem could relate to a bad cable or cabling misconfiguration, such as the USB cable to the Mimo, the HDMI cable to the computer that is presenting, or an HDMI converter.
 Replace these with Qualified peripherals.